Educational and Career Counseling (VA Chapter 36)

-- Separated from active duty not more than 1 year ago and didn’t receive a dishonorable discharge, and
+- Separated from active duty not more than one year ago, or

-- Qualify as a Veteran for educational assistance under a VA educational program.
+- Qualify as a Veteran or service member for educational assistance under a VA educational program, or

 What benefits can I get?